osu-cdme/cdme-scangen/README.md

 Install the following dependencies:

 - **Microsoft Visual C++ 14.0**: Required for one of the Python libraries; downloading the installer [here](https://visualstudio.microsoft.com/visual-cpp-build-tools/) and installing the defaults under "C++ Build Tools" (and possibly MSVC v140 if that doesn't work) should be enough.
-- **Python**: The codebase is only tested on **Python 3.9.1/3.9.4**, so we recommend one of those.
-We can't speak for other versions, but we know many versions of 3.6.8 and 3.10 run into compatibility issues or just break in general.
+- **Python**: Install Python 3.9.9.
+The codebase theoretically works with others as well, just for compatibility reasons other versions (of ones we've tested 3.6, 3.10) break.
 - **Python Prerequisites**: A bunch of libraries.
 Run `python -mpip install -r requirements.txt` in the base directory of this repository to install them all.

 ### 3. Compile PySLM